-We encourage applicants to discuss their proposal with Program Director, Gordon Saul (firstname.lastname@example.org) before submission.
+For translational grant programs, successful projects typically have established proof of concept for their innovation.
+We strongly encourage applicants to discuss their proposal with Program Director, Gordon Saul (firstname.lastname@example.org) prior to submission.
 The proposal should follow the guidelines below.

-Submit file name as: Last name PI_Last name PI_2021WuTsaiNeuro
+Submit file name as: Last name PI_Last name PI_2024_WuTsaiNeuro

-1) Cover page: project title, names and contact information of the co-principal investigators, amount requested, and a one-paragraph summary
+Project title, names and contact information of the co-principal investigators, team members, administrative/finance contacts, funding amount requested, and a one-paragraph summary of the project.

-2) Body of proposal: summary of the base technology, description of the product or service to be developed and translational plan of the milestones, timing, and cost to bring the product or service to market (further details below).
+Summary of the base technology, importance of the solution (clinical or user need), description of the product or service to be developed and a translational plan of the milestones, timing, and cost to bring the product or service to market (further details below) is needed.

-The body of the grant proposal should not exceed 5 pages, excluding cover page, funding and pending proposal list, biosketch, references and budget.
+The body of the grant proposal should not exceed 5 pages (>0.75” margins, at least 11 pt font), excluding cover page, funding and pending proposal list, brief biosketch, references, budget and diversity statement.
 The body of proposal must include the following components (proposals will not be reviewed if any component is missing):

-- Clinical need and market opportunity; include competing technologies and approaches
+- Discuss clinical need, impacted population and market opportunity; include competing technologies and approaches

-- General commercial development plan; include a proposed regulatory pathway and the reimbursement/payment approach for this technology
+- Include a general commercial development plan, proposed regulatory pathway and the reimbursement/payment approach for the technology

-- Risk analysis statement for each: a) clinical need b) engineering/science feasibility c) intellectual property d) business/market
+- What are the major remaining risks for the project?
+Risks may include: a) clinical need b) engineering/science feasibility c) intellectual property d) business/market-competitive landscape

-- Plan for follow on project funding post Neuroscience:Translate award
+- Describe the translational plan for follow on project work and funding post Neuroscience:Translate award.

 Also address or include the following:

-- List of current funding related to this project, including internal seed grants obtained and pending proposals for each co-principal investigator
+List of current funding related to this project, include all funding (dilutive and non-dilutive) supporting the project, including internal seed grants obtained and pending proposals for each co-principal investigator

-- If the project has not already been disclosed to the Office of Technology Licensing (OTL), it is strongly recommended that an Invention and Technology Disclosure be submitted to OTL by the October 16, 2020 deadline.
-See the Inventor Disclosure page located on the OTL site.
+- If the project has not already been disclosed to the Office of Technology Licensing (OTL), it is strongly recommended that an Invention and Technology Disclosure be submitted to OTL by the deadline.
+SEE THE INVENTOR DISCLOSURE PAGE LOCATED ON THE OTL SITE.